 Professor Norm White discusses criminology and criminal justice

-Offered by the Saint Louis University College for Public Health and Social Justice
+The College for Public Health and Social Justice offers:

-Saint Louis University's undergraduate degree criminology and criminal justice incorporates an interdisciplinary perspective to examine the causes and correlations of criminal behavior and the institutions that respond to such behavior.
-If you choose to major in criminology and criminal justice as an undergraduate at SLU, you will get a well-rounded academic orientation to the nature of criminal offending and victimization.
-You will examine law enforcement, community and institutional corrections, and court administration and the law.
+Criminology and criminal justice are fields of study that incorporate an interdisciplinary perspective to examine the causes and correlates of criminal behavior as well as institutions that respond to such behavior.
+A degree in criminology and criminal justice provides a well-rounded academic foundation to the nature of criminal offending, victimization, law enforcement, court administration, the law, and both community and institutional corrections.

 The Criminology and Criminal Justice program prepares students to understand and effectively respond to the challenges faced by today's criminal and juvenile justice systems.
 CCJ students better understand and are equipped to successfully navigate the underlying human element of justice systems and the larger community forces that often function as determinants of criminal behavior and victimization.
 Consistent with Saint Louis University's Jesuit tradition, this holistic orientation to criminology and criminal justice will ultimately strengthen individuals, communities, and agencies through its focus on the humanity of those involved within the criminal and juvenile justice systems.

 This major is an ideal fit for students interested in legal studies, law enforcement at the local, state or federal levels, working with adults and juveniles in correctional and community settings, and those pursuing graduate education or a law degree.